evaanp/EP94.LgSmartThinq/README.md

 # EP94.LgSmartThinq
- LG SmartThinq library to communicate to LG devices through the LG api.
+ LG SmartThinq library to communicate to LG devices through the LG api Note: it is tested with apiv2, not v1.
 Library is in a very early stage and only ac is currently supported.

  Usage:
  ```c#